 Designation of this area as a Rural Reserve has been advocated by interested parties, including the City of West Linn.
-Application of the factors for designation (OAR 660-0227-0060) leads to a conclusion that this area should not be designated as a Rural Reserve.
-The entire area is comprised of Conflicted Agricultural Land.
+Application of the factors for designation (OAR 660-027-0060) leads to a conclusion that this area should not be designated as a Rural Reserve.
+The entire area is comprised of Conflicted Agricultural Land, and is not suitable to sustain long-term agricultural and forestry operations, given land use patterns, the lack of agricultural infrastructure and the adjacent land use pattern.
+OAR 660-027-0060(b)-(d).

 There are important natural landscape features in this area (Tualatin River and Wilson Creek).
-Protection of these areas is a significant issue, but can be accomplished by application of regulatory programs of the cities that will govern when areas are added to the Urban Growth Boundary.
+Protection of these areas is a significant issue, but can be accomplished by application of regulatory programs of the cities that will govern when areas are added to the Urban Growth Boundary, as contemplated by OAR 660-027-0050(7).
 The Principles specifically require recognition of the development limitations imposed by these natural features, in the required development of concept plans.